Dharmapala Vidyalaya: History

 In 1940, an English secondary school was established at Pannipitiya, as a branch of Ananda College, Colombo, named Dharmapala College.
 On opening day two major events took place: the opening of Sri Devamitta Dharmapala Thero Memorial building by the Minister of Health, W. A. de Silva, and the ceremonial opening of Dharmapala College by the general manager of Buddhist Schools, Walter Wijeynaike.

 Dharmapala Vidyalaya was managed by the Buddhist Theosophical Society under the direct supervision of the principal of Ananda College, Colombo.
 It was a school for boys and girls and conducted classes from kindergarten to the matriculation form, in English.
 Dharmapala Vidyalaya commenced on 8 January 1941.
-Its founder was Patrick de Silva Kularatne and its principal was Dr. J. E. Jayasooriya.
-B. A. Hons a British gentlemen acted as the first principal of the school and was joined by several academic staff, including.
+Its founder was Patrick de Silva Kularatne and its principal was Dr. J. E. Jayasooriy, a British gentlemen acted as the first principal of the school and was joined by several academic staff, including.